The Case for Covered Call ETFs

 Cash distributions, if any, on units of a BMO ETF (other than accumulating units or units subject to a distribution reinvestment plan) are expected to be paid primarily out of dividends or distributions, and other income or gains, received by the BMO ETF less the expenses of the BMO ETF, but may also consist of non-taxable amounts including returns of capital, which may be paid in the manager’s sole discretion.
 To the extent that the expenses of a BMO ETF exceed the income generated by such BMO ETF in any given month, quarter, or year, as the case may be, it is not expected that a monthly, quarterly, or annual distribution will be paid.
 Non-resident unitholders may have the number of securities reduced due to withholding tax.
 Certain BMO ETFs have adopted a distribution reinvestment plan, which provides that a unitholder may elect to automatically reinvest all cash distributions paid on units held by that unitholder in additional units of the applicable BMO ETF in accordance with the terms of the distribution reinvestment plan.
 For further information, see the distribution policy in the BMO ETFs’ prospectus.

 Commissions, management fees and expenses all may be associated with investments in exchange-traded funds.
 Please read the ETF Facts or prospectus of the BMO ETFs before investing.
+The indicated rates of return are the historical annual compounded total returns including changes in unit value and reinvestment of all dividends or distributions and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any unitholder that would have reduced returns.
 Exchange-traded funds are not guaranteed, their values change frequently and past performance may not be repeated.

 For a summary of the risks of an investment in the BMO ETFs, please see the specific risks set out in the BMO ETF’s prospectus.
 BMO ETFs trade like stocks, fluctuate in market value and may trade at a discount to their net asset value, which may increase the risk of loss.
 Distributions are not guaranteed and are subject to change and/or elimination.